-Mirrorless cameras have an advantage of being lighter in weight, more compact in size and can easily capture photos and videos at a faster rate as compared to a professional or an entry-level DSLR.
+Mirrorless cameras have the advantage of being lighter in weight, more compact in size and can easily capture photos and videos at a faster rate as compared to a professional or an entry-level DSLR.
 They are called mirrorless because when the light enters into the lens, it gets bounced off a mirror through a specially designed prism and ends up at the viewfinder.
 When the shutter button is pressed, the mirror flips up and allows the light to hit the actual image sensor on the camera and that’s it, your image is taken.

-These days, the mirrorless cameras are the top priority of the youngsters who are into the world of vlogging and cinematography at enthusiast or even at professional level.
-That’s why we have compiled a list of the best mirrorless which you can grab in the year 2018.
+These days, the mirrorless cameras are the top priority of the youngsters who are into the world of vlogging and cinematography at enthusiast or even at the professional level.
+That’s why we have compiled a list of the best mirrorless which you can grab in the year 2019.
 Have a look.

-1. Sony a7R Mark III
+Sony a7R Mark III

 Most well-rounded mirrorless camera you can buy right now

 TIME magazine labeled the Sony a7R Mark III as the best mirrorless camera ever made.
 It was also included in TIME magazine’s list of “Top 10 Gadgets of 2017” which shows how incredible this mirrorless camera is.